Embedded Iframe

 frame.setAttribute('frameborder', '0');

-/* Allow specific permissions */
+/* Allow specific permissions.
+Notice the wildcard character (*) */

 /* Insert iframe into container */